![]() |

 must fully disclose his invention and he thereby contributes

-something new and useful to the fund of public knowledge.
+something new, useful and unobvious to the fund of public knowledge.
 In

 exchange, the government grants to the inventor, or his assignee,